jgmalcolm/jgmalcolm.github.io/_drafts/wikipedia-hacks.md

 hacks that simplify the interface, streamline image viewing, and provide link previews to other pages.

+To use these, you'll need to create a Wikipedia account so you can save settings to your profile.

 Simplify the interface
 ----------------------

 [WideSkin][WideSkin] to remove left toolbar